 - EB-5 investors may work, live, or own their own businesses anywhere in the United States.

 - The U.S. has internationally recognized colleges and universities for both undergraduate education and graduate study.
-As a permanent resident, EB-5 investors can benefit from lower tuition costs associated with U.S. residency.
+As a permanent resident, EB-5 investors may benefit from lower tuition costs associated with U.S. residency.

-- The cost of living in the U.S. is less than most large industrial nations.
-Consumer goods, services, and housing are significantly less expensive than comparable services and goods in most other countries.
+- The cost of living in many places in the U.S. is less than most large industrial nations.
+Consumer goods, services, and housing are significantly less expensive than comparable services and goods in many other countries.

 - Students may work in the U.S. while they attend college and then continue to work afterwards, enabling the student to pay for part of his education and to work while attending graduate and postgraduate studies.

 - The U.S. provides many financial, social and education entitlements – public schools, health and medical attention, social security, and education.